This site provides HIV/AIDS information and resources from the U.S. Department of Health and Human Services.

 Do you have a question about your health situation that you’re too embarrassed to talk about in public?
 Have you recently been diagnosed and want to confidentially notify partners that they should get tested as well?
 Adam4Adam wants its users to be healthy, therefore we make it possible for health professionals or Disease Intervention Specialists (DIS) to give information and help you with your health related questions.

-*If you represent a health organization and would like to obtain a free Health Specialist profile on Adam4Adam, please download the form here and send it back to us at firstname.lastname@example.org.
+*If you represent a health organization and would like to obtain a free Health Specialist profile on Adam4Adam, please contact firstname.lastname@example.org.

 A4A Health Blog